moby04/articles/docker/docker-basics.md

 ### Cache busting

 Docker will try to reuse existing layers as much as possible.
-Only when some command in Dockerfile changes (or files that need to be added to the container by `COPY`/`ADD` command changes) this and following commands will result with overal image diverging:
+However, when some command in Dockerfile changes or files that need to be added to the container by `COPY`/`ADD` command change, this and following commands will result with overal image diverging:

 ```bash
 ╭tkaplonski@tkaplonski-XPS-15-9560:~/Documents/articles/examples/cache-busting(master)